darshangoswami/Git-Push-Automator/README.md

-# LeetCode Solutions Automator
+# Git Push Automator

 I designed this automation script to streamline the process of tracking and pushing new solution folders for LeetCode problems to GitHub repository.
-It automatically detects new sub-folders within the local `LeetCode` directory and pushes them to the remote repository, ensuring the online repository is always up-to-date with your latest solutions.
+It automatically detects new sub-folders within the local `LeetCode` directory and pushes them to the remote repository, ensuring the online repository is always up-to-date with the latest solutions.
+You can use it with any of your projects and modify the code to track all the files instead of just the sub-folders according to your requirements.

 ## Features